edwardcao3026/NN-CME/readme.md

 - "SSA_single_channel_tau10_.csv" is the source data
 - "main.ipynb" is the code for training and testing NN-CME
 - "NN-CME.png" shows the prediction result by means of NN-CME
+- "processed.mat" summarizes the experimental data from literature for Fig. 4b (inset)

 Requirements: